QubesOS/qubes-doc/SoftwareUpdateVM.md

 In addition to saving on the disk space, and reducing domain creation time, another advantage of such scheme is the possibility for centralized software update.
 It's just enough to do the update in the template VM, and then all the AppVMs based on this template get updates automatically after they are restarted.

-The default template is called **fedora-14-x64** in Qubes R1 and **fedora-17-x64** in Qubes R2 Beta1.
+The default template is called **fedora-14-x64** in Qubes R1 and **fedora-18-x64** in Qubes R2 Beta2.

 Installing (or updating) software in the template VM
 ----------------------------------------------------

-In order to permanently install new software, you should start the template VM and then start either console or dedicated software management application, such as gpk-application (Start-\>Applications-\>Template: fedora-14-x64-\>[Add/Remove?](/wiki/Add/Remove) software".
+In order to permanently install new software, you should:

+-   Start the template VM and then start either console (e.g. `gnome-terminal`) or dedicated software management application, such as `gpk-application` (*Start-\>Applications-\>Template: fedora-XX-x64-\>Add/Remove software*),

-Install/update software as usual (e.g. using yum, or the dedicated GUI application).
-Then, shutdown the template VM.
+-   Install/update software as usual (e.g. using yum, or the dedicated GUI application).
+Then, shutdown the template VM,

-You will see now that all the AppVMs based on this template (by default all your VMs) will be marked as "outdated" in the manager.
-This is because their fielsystem has not been yet updated -- in order to do that, you must restart each VM.
+-   You will see now that all the AppVMs based on this template (by default all your VMs) will be marked as "outdated" in the manager.
+This is because their fielsystems have not been yet updated -- in order to do that, you must restart each VM.
 You don't need to restart all of them at the same time -- e.g. if you just need the newly installed software to be available in your 'personal' domain, then restart only this VM.
 You will restart others whenever this will be convenient to you.

 Notes on trusting your Template VM(s)
 -------------------------------------

 As the template VM is used for creating filesystems for other AppVMs, where you actually do the work, it means that the template VM is as trusted as the most trusted AppVM based on this template.
-In other words, if your template VM gets compromised, e.g. because you installed a application, whose *installer's scripts* were malicious, then *all* your AppVMs (based on this template) will inherit this compromise.
+In other words, if your template VM gets compromised, e.g. because you installed an application, whose *installer's scripts* were malicious, then *all* your AppVMs (based on this template) will inherit this compromise.

-There are several ways to deal wit this problem:
+There are several ways to deal with this problem:

 -   Only install packages from trusted sources -- e.g. from the pre-configured Fedora repositories.
 All those packages are signed by Fedora, and as we expect that at least the package's installation scripts are not malicious.
-This is enforced by default, by not allowing any networking connectivity in the default template VM, except for access to the Fedora repos.
+This is enforced by default (at the [firewall VM level](/wiki/QubesFirewall)), by not allowing any networking connectivity in the default template VM, except for access to the Fedora repos.

 -   Use *standalone VMs* (see below) for installation of untrusted software packages.